akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He turned back to Godfrey.

 “You have my permission to court her.
-Not to take her but to court her, to learn her ways, her people, her land.
+Not to take her, but to court her, to learn her ways, her people, her land.
 And when she is ready—if she is ready—you may come back and ask again.”

 Godfrey bowed his head.
 “I will.”